Posted by Nicole Frain in Wellness

 While not a new invention, stand up desks are a fantastic way to get you out of your seat.

-Not only are you more likely to get moving by having one, you will be less tired and more likely to embrace some other physical activity (such as a quick training session in your lunch break).
+Not only are you more likely to get moving by having one, but you will also be less tired and more likely to embrace some other physical activity (such as a quick training session in your lunch break).

 You can alternate between standing and sitting to avoid tired legs in the beginning and pretty soon you will find yourself standing more than sitting.